yaser-alazm/mern-ecommerce-app/README.md

 ##### Display cart items in the cart route, handle delete action for cart.

 ##### Add remove cart item reducer and action .

+---

+## Adding user authentication & authorization

+##### In the server, create user authenticate login route controller and return the user if email - pasword matches.

+##### Generate JWT token and set it to the user returned object after been authenticated.